I was seeking a hands-on role that would give me variety on a daily basis. - Vanessa

-- Plan, design and manage a variety of communications and communications support networks
+- Plan, design and manage a variety of communications support networks

-- Conduct the configuration, deployment and operation of tactical radio and satellite systems including antenna and communications security systems, computer networks and terminals
+- Configure and deploy tactical radio and satellite systems such as antenna and communications security systems, computer networks and terminals

-- Conduct general maintenance, identify faults and perform basic fault rectification of all your equipment systems.
+- Conduct maintenance, identify and rectify faults of equipment systems

 Other Ranks - Non Technical

 Join the ADF with appropriate high school passes

 This document provides information that will assist applicants for roles in the Navy, Army and Air Force, including details about the recruitment process, how to prepare yourself for assessment, and what to expect if you are successful in joining the Australian Defence Force.

 Army is currently undertaking a review of civil accreditation gained through Army training.